acuminous/twiki-gherkish-feature-parser/README.md

 The parser uses a state machine which transitions between states (e.g. InitialState, DeclareFeatureState) in response to specific events (e.g. Annotation, Feature, etc).
 When encoutering an event, the state may do one or more of the following...

 - Use the event data to **build** an internal representation of the feature
+- Ask the state machine to **checkpoint** the current state
+- Ask the state machine to **alias** the a specific future state, so it can be transitioned to by a shared/common state
 - Ask the state machine to **transition** to a new state
 - Ask the state machine to **unwind** to a previously checkpointed state
 - Ask the state machine to **dispatch** the event again (after transitioning or unwinding)